The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and

 Our results underscore that failing to account for stellar migration can lead to severe misinterpretations of when and where stars formed.
 This has direct consequences for studies of chemical evolution and for the reconstruction of SFHs in both the MW and external galaxies.

+For the MW, the biases quantified here are especially relevant because precise chemical, kinematic, and age information is already available from Gaia \citep{gaia18,drimmel23} and large spectroscopic surveys (e.g., APOGEE; \citealt{majewski17}), and will be further improved by ongoing and upcoming programs such as SDSS-V, WEAVE, and 4MOST \citep{sdss25,dalton12,dejong19,walcher19}, together with asteroseismic missions (K2, TESS, PLATO; \citealt{howell14,ricker15,rauer14}).
+In this context, several studies have proposed using stellar chemistry and ages to infer birth radii in the Milky Way \citep{minchev18, feltzing19, Frankel2020, lu24, ratcliffe23, dantas25,ratcliffe25}, and thereby correct local SFH estimates for the effects of radial migration.

-This work, together with \cite{minchev25}, establishes the scale of migration bias in simulations, while the study by \citet{Ratcliffe2025b} applies the novel orbit-superposition method of \citet{khoperskov25} in combination with the stellar birth-radius estimation technique of \citet{Ratcliffe2025} to fully reconstruct the MW stellar disk from APOGEE data.
-This methodology allows the orbit-mass-weighted SFH to be traced back to the true stellar formation sites, while consistently accounting for stellar mass loss.
-Together, these studies provide a cohesive framework for interpreting SFHs, linking cosmological simulations, detailed migration modelling, and the observational reconstruction of our Galaxy’s formation history.
+This work, together with \citet{minchev25}, establishes the scale of migration-induced SFH biases in cosmological simulations across bar strength, disk thickness, and merger history.
+On the observational side, \citet{Ratcliffe2025b} apply the orbit-superposition method of \citet{khoperskov25} in combination with the stellar birth-radius estimation technique of \citet{Ratcliffe2025} to APOGEE data, making explicit use of the chemo-kinematic constraints provided by Gaia and large spectroscopic surveys.
+This methodology allows the orbit-mass-weighted SFH of the MW to be traced back to the true stellar formation sites while consistently accounting for stellar mass loss.
+Together, these studies provide a cohesive framework for interpreting SFHs, linking cosmological simulations, detailed migration modeling, and the observational reconstruction of our Galaxy’s formation history.

 \begin{appendix}